-Strategy 1 Details For mative Revi ews Strategy 1: Implement active outreach to families of every student providing two-way communication at least annually through surveys, Formative participation in school decision making committees, and parent forums.
-Begin a joint school/parent diversity committee that works to build the Dec Mar June inclusiveness of our community and connection to our campus.
+Strategy 1 Details Reviews Strategy 1: Implement active outreach to families of every student providing two-way communication at least annually Formative Summative through surveys, participation in school decision making committees, and parent forums.
+Begin a joint school/parent Oct Dec Mar June diversity committee that works to build the inclusiveness of our community and connection to our campus.
 Strategy's Expected Result/Impact: Community suggestion box on our campus website to receive feedback.
 Send out a parent survey in the Lamar Limelight in the spring to reflect on the school year and use the results to make changes for the following school year.
 Meeting agendas and survey results with action plans.
 Parent and community input on decision making to better our campus.
 Diversity Committee implementation with a clear purpose and goals for the year.
 Meetings agendas and completion of tasks associated.
 PTO meetings at rotating times to gather more involvement.
 PTO bilingual parent liaison utilized.
 PTO by-laws and organization roles updated.
 All meetings, including PTO, translated.
-40% Monitor through communication evidence found on social media, campus website, flyers, meeting agendas, etc. Staff Responsible for Monitoring: Administrators, Counselor, Instructional Coaches, Team Leaders Title I: 4.1, 4.2 - TEA Priorities: Improve low-performing schools - ESF Levers: Lever 3: Positive School Culture Problem Statements: Culture and Climate 1 - Parent and Community Engagement 1
+Monitor through communication evidence found on social media, campus website, flyers, meeting agendas, etc. Staff Responsible for Monitoring: Administrators, Counselor, Instructional Coaches, Team Leaders Title I: 4.1, 4.2 - TEA Priorities: Improve low-performing schools - ESF Levers: Lever 3: Positive School Culture Problem Statements: Culture and Climate 1 - Parent and Community Engagement 1 No Progress Accomplished - Continue/Modify X Discor ntinue 1

 Problem Statement 1: Lamar has an ever growing diverse population.
-Our population consists of 34.1 limited English proficient students, 47.8 Hispanic, 29.2 White, 9.8 Black, 8.2 Asian, 4.1 Multiple, 0.5 American Indian, 0.4 Pacific Islander.
+Our population consists of 29.2 limited English proficient students, 46.8 Hispanic, 30.5 White, 9.1 Black, 8.3 Asian, 4.3 Multiple, 0.6 American Indian, 0.4 Pacific Islander.
 Our campus continues to become more diverse and the amount of languages students and families speak continues to grow.
-Root Cause: The need to intentionally maintain and work on a continuous improvement cycle that makes all students feel welcomed and valued with fidelity.
+Root Cause: Students and staff may feel they have few opportunities to share and celebrate their language and culture.
+The entire staff does not intentionally maintain and work on a continuous improvement cycle that makes all students feel welcomed and valued with fidelity.

 Problem Statement 1: Not all students and families feel valued.
 Root Cause: Lamar Elementary campus dynamics are continuously changing.
-For example, this is only our second year to have the feeder zone bilingual Pre-Kindergarten program.
-Also, this year, we added four new bilingual one-way classrooms.
+For example, this year the feeder zone bilingual Pre-Kindergarten is new to campus.
 Lamar is establishing ways to integrate more culture awareness and languages into everyday practices.